PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 ## Prereqs
 1. AWS Account
 2. Prisma Cloud Enterprise license
+3. Onboarded AWS Account to Prisma Cloud
-3. Terraform
+4. Terraform
-4. AWS CLI
+5. AWS CLI

 ## Objectives
 1. Build an EC2 Instance with Terraform and initial setup script to install required software for your image